openkruise/kruise/docs/tutorial/README.md

 You can now view the Guestbook on browser.

-* **Local Host:**
+* **Local Host（minikube）:**
-    If you are running Kubernetes locally, to view the guestbook, navigate to `http://localhost:3000` for the main guestbook and `http://localhost:4000` for the sidecar guestbook.
+    If you are running Kubernetes locally, to view the guestbook, navigate to the application URL get in above steps.

 * **Remote Host:**